Terevenen2/LOL-Client-TOOL/README.md

 # LOL-CLient-TOOL automate actions in the league of legends client to make life easier

 Features:
- - Auto lock champion (only work if there is no ban phase else the champ will be banned this problem while be fiwed later)
+ - Auto lock champion (only work if there is no ban phase else the champ will be banned this problem while be fixed soon)
  - Auto honor allie with best KDA
  - Auto accept match
  - Change status to online, offline or mobile (partially work)